Deezzir/NoxuMeal/README.md

 # NoxuMeal

-## My firsh website
+My firsh website.
 Written in Vanilla JS and CSS